ahmadalwareh/Python_Interview_Questions/questions/General/README.md

    my_function(*my_list)
    ```

-this example, the elements of `my_list` are unpacked and passed as arguments to the function `my_function`.
+In this example, the elements of `my_list` are unpacked and passed as arguments to the function `my_function`.

 ## 96- What's the difference between `globals()`, `locals()`, and `vars()`?